fsouza/fnlfmt/README.md

 ## Known issues

+* Numbers are always emitted as decimal; hex notation is not preserved.
 * When using fnlfmt programmatically, it may modify the AST argument.
 * Macros that aren't built-in are always indented like functions.
 * Page breaks will not be preserved.